The Real New Testament Church

 For the benefit of mankind in general, the sign of the Renovation Covenant was the tree of life (zoe).
 It was symbolic of the provision of eternal life (zoe) available to mankind after the renovation of the earth.
 (Genesis 2:9; Revelation 22:2; 14) The Noahic Covenant was also intended to benefit mankind in general.
 Its sign was the rainbow, symbolic of the continuation of the provision of eternal life (zoe) that again became available to mankind after the flood.
 (Genesis 9:12-17).

-In the Old Testament era, the symbolic meal was celebrated by the Jewish Passover.
-During the Church Age, it has been celebrated by the Lord’s Supper.
+In the Old Testament era, the symbolic meal of the Eternal Covenant was celebrated by the Jewish Passover.
+During the Church Age, it is celebrated by the Lord’s Supper.
 The purpose of both meals will be fulfilled in the future by the heavenly “Marriage Supper of the Lamb.”

 Passover